chhavidwd13/chhavidwd13/README.md

 # 💫 About Me:
-I am a third-year B.Tech Computer Science and Engineering student at BML Munjal University.
+I am a fourth-year B.Tech Computer Science and Engineering student at BML Munjal University.
 I am seeking opportunities to collaborate on web design and web page development activities.
 I am currently learning and building skills in areas such as Artificial Intelligence and Machine Learning, Big Data Analytics, Software Engineering, and Database Management Systems.
 I have worked on projects including Sign Language Recognition, a Humanoid Robotic Arm, and Artistry Fusion(E Commerce Website).

 ## 🌐 Socials: